LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

   * Microsoft Visual Studio 2015
   * Microsoft Visual Studio 2015 with the Intel toolchain

+Some Axom features require more modern compiler standards than these supply.
-Please see the ``<axom_src>/scripts/uberenv/spack_configs/*/compilers.yaml`` for an up to date list of the supported compilers for each platform.
+Please see the ``<axom_src>/scripts/spack/configs/<platform>/compilers.yaml`` for an up to date list of the supported compilers for each platform.

 .. _dependencies-label:

-External Dependencies:
+External Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~

 Axom's dependencies come in two flavors:

-*Library dependencies* contain code that axom must link against,
+* Library: contain code that axom must link against
-while *tool dependencies* are executables that we use as part of our development
-process, e.g. to generate documentation and format our code.
+* Tool:  executables that we use as part of our development process, e.g. to generate documentation and format our code.

 Unless otherwise marked, the dependencies are optional.

-Library dependencies
+Library Dependencies
 """"""""""""""""""""

 ================== ==================================== ======================